KenavR/promise-operators/README.md

 ### map

-Take a mapping function and an array or object as value.
+Takes a mapping function and an array or object as value.
 If an array is passed it runs through the array and applies the mapping function to each value.
 If an object is passed the mapping function is applied once on the object.

 | Param  | Type                  | Description                                                          |
 | ------ | --------------------- | -------------------------------------------------------------------- |